Navyacb/news-article-webiste/README.md

 To Run ,
  1. npm install
  2. npm dev run
- 3. Press o + enter to open in the browser

  main.tsx = It is the entry file where it initializes the React application ,rendering the App component